ARM-software/armnn/delegate/BuildGuideNative.md

 # Dependencies

 Build Dependencies:
- * Tensorflow Lite: this guide uses version 2.3.1 .
+ * Tensorflow Lite: this guide uses version 2.5.1 .
 Other versions may work.
  * Flatbuffers 1.12.0
- * Arm NN 20.11 or higher
+ * Arm NN 21.11 or higher

 Required Tools:
  * Git.
-This guide uses version 2.17.1 .
+This guide uses version 2.17.1.
 Other versions might work.
  * pip.
-This guide uses version 20.3.3 .
+This guide uses version 20.3.3.
 Other versions might work.
  * wget.
-This guide uses version 1.17.1 .
+This guide uses version 1.17.1.
 Other versions might work.
  * zip.
-This guide uses version 3.0 .
+This guide uses version 3.0.
 Other versions might work.
  * unzip.
-This guide uses version 6.00 .
+This guide uses version 6.00.
 Other versions might work.
- * cmake 3.7.0 or higher.
-This guide uses version 3.7.2
+ * cmake 3.16.0 or higher.
+This guide uses version 3.16.0
  * scons.
-This guide uses version 2.4.1 .
-Other versions might work.
- * bazel.
-This guide uses version 3.1.0 .
+This guide uses version 2.4.1.
 Other versions might work.

 Our first step is to build all the build dependencies I have mentioned above.
 We will have to create quite a few directories.
 To make navigation a bit easier define a base directory for the project.
 At this stage we can also